Much was accomplished in several key areas during Teresa Tomlinson’s two terms as Mayor of Columbus, Georgia.

 - Established a Pastor’s Police Academy to bridge the experiential and information gap between our law enforcement officers and our citizens.

 - Established regular prayer vigils to raise public consciousness and help end violence.

 - Invested in Intelligence Led Policing to provide the Columbus Police Department with state-of-the-art technologies to fight crime.

 Leadership and Innovative Solutions

-- Won a Harvard University Kennedy School of Business Bright Ideas Award, for the Save-A-Pet Plan, which reduced the animal euthanasia rate from 80% in 2010 to 17% in 2017 and increased adoption by triple digits.
+- Won a Harvard University Kennedy School of Business Bright Ideas Award, for the Save-A-Pet Plan, and reduced the animal euthanasia rate from 80% in 2010 to 17% in 2017 and increased adoption by triple digits.

 - Saved Sweet Briar College.
 In 2015, after the startling announcement of the potential closure of her undergraduate alma mater, Sweet Briar College in Virginia, Mayor Tomlinson joined with thousands of alumnae across the nation to raise $28.5 million in 110 days and convert more than $12 million of that to cash in 70 days in order to fulfill the terms of a court approved settlement, which saved the college and kept the doors open, where it thrives today.
 She was a primary witness in the court case that was successful before the Virginia Supreme Court and was involved in discussions with the Virginia Attorney General’s Office regarding the saving of the college.
 Mayor Tomlinson delivered the 2015 commencement speech, thought to be the college’s last; but, instead, the speech became an endorsement for liberal arts education, an indictment of the failed leadership of the past and a rallying point for the effort to save the college.